Brent Cody

 Research Overview

-My main line of research is in set theory and involves large cardinals.
+My primary area of research is set theory and involves large cardinals.
 I've done work on combinatorial principles and forcing constructions related to the large cardinal properties of Ramseyness, ineffability and indescribability.
-I've also worked on strong properties of successor cardinals that hold after collapsing large cardinals and on preserving large cardinals through Easton-support forcing iterations.

 Papers